John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/README.md

     Using MRO or MKL files with R ver 4.X under Windows OS.md

-Update: Now that the MRO files are older, I have registered with Intel, and I am now using their newer files.
+Update: Now that the MRO files are older, I have registered with Intel, and I am now using their newer files (Guilherme Higashi's Method 2).

 For Linux, following something similar to: